Department of Social Medicine, Population, and Public Health

 The Department of Social Medicine, Population, and Public Health (SMPPH) is the department that administers the Center for Healthy Communities.
 The chair is Mark Wolfson, Ph.D., who joined the department in 2019 from the Wake Forest School of Medicine.

-The school plans to offer a master in public health degree beginning in 2024.
-Read more about the proposed MPH program here.
+The school offers a master's in public health degree.
+Read more about the MPH program here.

-For all inquiries regarding the SMPPH, please contact Executive Assistant Specialist Grace Nyanzwii or Financial Administrative Officer Doris Lee via email or by phone at (951) 827-0141.
+For all inquiries regarding the SMPPH, please contact Executive Administrative Specialist Gloria Garcia by email or phone at (951) 827-0952.

 Our Mission Statement